adamanski2k/soc-analyst-portfolio/hunts/hunt-01-failed-logons.md

-# Hunt 01 — Failed Logon Spike
+# Hunt 01 — Failed logons by user and host

 ## Objective
 Identify repeated failed login attempts that may indicate brute force or password spraying.